gogaz/barnabAI/README.md

 - 👤 **Per-User GitHub Authentication**: Each user connects their own GitHub account
 - 💬 **Conversational Interface**: Talk to the bot naturally in Slack
 - 🎯 **PR Actions**: Merge, comment, approve, get info, create PRs, run specs, and more
-- 🔄 **Slack AI**: Uses the new Slack Agents interface for seamless Slack integration

 ## Prerequisites